Angela-Nkrumah/Angela-Nkrumah/Human Resource Analysis.md

 This project was designed to annalyze the dataset of a company's employees through descriptive analysis.
 A dashboard with the aim of helping the HR managers of the company was created to aid the organization understand it's employee data, such as how many employees are in the company, why employees leave, hiring needs, and where employees are located.

-3. Goals

-Understand employees better by tracking how often new hires need to be brought in, why employees leave and the total employees as well as their location.

 ### Source